abbeygirl/nzedb/FAQ's.md

 Q. How do I monitor the server from another computer?
 A. Step 1 - ssh into the server
    Step 2 - Once your are connected, type "tmux attach-session -t nZEDb" (without quotes)

+Q: How do I move from pane to pane in tmux?
+A: ctrl+a and an arrow key

+Q: How do I move from page to page in tmux? (i.e. 0 - monitor, 1 - utils, 2 - post, 3 - optimize, 4 - bash)
+A: ctrl-a followed by the number ctrl-a 1, ctrl-a 2 etc... or ctrl-a n and ctrl-a p ('n' for next, 'p' previous)

 ************************************************

 Please do not open issues on github if the question is already asked.
 Take a few minutes to look at the titles of other issues.